acquia/acquia_commercemanager/README.md

 Acquia Commerce Manager's [GitHub releases page]( https://github.com/acquia/commerce-manager/releases
 ).
 Please note that this tarball doesn't include all necessary dependencies and Composer is recommended way of installation.
+When installing using Composer, make sure that you have also Drupal composer in your composer.json.

 ## Configuration
 For module installation and configuration please follow [Acquia Knowledgebase](